ICJIA/icjia-accessibility-portal/content/faqs.md

 - **Did:** Compiled information from official sources, organized it into a practical format, added examples and workflows based on real-world experience
 - **Did:** Cross-referenced multiple sources to ensure accuracy and consistency
 - **Did:** Included direct links to official sources so you can verify everything yourself
-- **Did NOT:** Create new legal requirements or standards
+- **Did NOT:** Create new requirements or standards beyond what ADA Title II and IITAA specify
-- **Did NOT:** Interpret legal requirements without citing sources
+- **Did NOT:** Interpret requirements without citing official sources
 - **Did NOT:** Add opinions or unsupported claims

 **How to verify for yourself:**

 1. **Check the sources** — Every FAQ answer includes "References" sections with links to official sources
 2. **Compare with DoIT guidance** — The information here aligns with what Illinois DoIT publishes
-3. **Verify legal requirements** — Links to Federal Register and DOJ documents let you read the actual legal text
+3. **Verify requirements** — Links to Federal Register and DOJ documents let you read the actual rule text
 4. **Cross-reference WCAG** — Technical requirements link directly to W3C WCAG documentation

 **For web developers and technical teams:**